FlowFuse/node-red-dashboard/docs/en/contributing/guides/registration.md

 We use this in the core widgets in Dashboard with `ui-chart`, where we want to be storing the history of recent `msg` value, rather than _just_ the most recent value as done in the default handler.
 We also use it here to ensure we don't have too many data points (as defined in the `ui-chart` config).

-Another use case here would be if you do not want to pass on any incoming `msg` payloads onto connected nodes automatically, for example, you could have a bunch of command-type `msg` payloads that instruct your node to do something, that are then not relevant to any preceding nodes in the flow.
+Another use case here would be if you do not want to pass on any incoming `msg` payloads onto connected nodes automatically.
+For example, you could have a bunch of command-type `msg` payloads that instruct your node to do something, that are then not relevant to any preceding nodes in the flow.

 ### `.onError(err)` (`function`)